10 Days Kailash Tour Package at Best Price

 Food and Drinking Water in Kailash Tour

-When getting ready for the Kailash Mansarovar Yatra, it’s crucial to understand that the food and water will be simple and appropriate to the high altitude.
+When preparing for the Kailash Mansarovar Yatra, it’s crucial to understand that the food and water will be simple and appropriate for the high altitude.
 Meals for the Kailash tour are typically vegetarian, as non-vegetarian food is not commonly available in remote Tibetan areas.

 The basics include chapati (flatbread), rice, and daal (lentils), simple, traditionally grown veggies, such as beans, potatoes, cabbage, and carrots.
-For lighter meals or snacks during the day, basic foods like fruit, cookies, and biscuits are offered.
-To help your body function at high elevations, the meals are made to be heavy in carbohydrates.
+For lighter bites during the day, you’ll find simple snacks like fruit, cookies, and biscuits.
+At these high altitudes, meals are packed with carbs to keep your energy up and help your body adjust.

 Accommodation and Acclimatization in Kailash Tour